fbpx

 How much time will I have to edit the manuscript?

 We send the manuscript as a Word file ahead of the course to give students extra time to complete the editing.
-Each week we’ll discuss about one-fifth of the manuscript.
+Each week we’ll discuss about a quarter of the manuscript.

 What kind of equipment and software will I need to participate?